Galion Falls, a beautiful waterfall

-In this article, we’ll keep on discovering the beautiful island that is Guadeloupe, and more particularly the inland part and its superb tropical forest.
-Having taken you on a trip to the beautiful seaside of Basse-Terre during the hike of the “Sentier de la Grande Pointe” in Trois-Rivières, let’s discover, today, the Galion falls, at the foot of the Soufrière volcano, in the Guadeloupe National Park.
+In this article, we’ll continue exploring the beautiful island of Guadeloupe, focusing this time on its inland landscapes and magnificent tropical forest.
+After taking you along the beautiful coastline of Basse-Terre on the “Sentier de la Grande Pointe” in Trois-Rivières, today, let’s discover Galion Falls, at the foot of the Soufrière volcano, in the Guadeloupe National Park.

 Of course, and as usual, you’ll find everything you need to know about this hike at the end of the article!
 If you like hiking and if you plan on visiting a lot of different sites during your trip to Guadeloupe, it’s clearly worth buying a topographic IGN 1/25 000 map (see the map link below).

 As I said above, I hiked this beautiful waterfall twice.
-It must have rained the day before my first walk with Louis as the path was quite slippery and muddy in some parts.
-When I went back alone the second time, the trail was much drier and an easier hike.
+It must have rained the day before my first hike with Louis, because parts of the trail were quite slippery and muddy.
+When I returned alone the second time, the trail was much drier and therefore easier.

 The hike starts at the same spot as many hikes in the Guadeloupe National Park, at the foot of the Soufrière volcano.
-You can’t go further by car, so you have to park here, at a 900m altitude.
-From what I heard, during the high tourist season, it can clearly be difficult to park at the very top, unless you arrive early, which I advise you to do anyway.
-Indeed, you should know that, as with many tropical islands, clouds often appear during the middle of the day and the more the day goes on, the more the risk of it raining.
+You cannot drive any farther, so you have to park here, at an altitude of about 950 meters.
+From what I had heard, parking near the top can be difficult during the high tourist season unless you arrive early, which is something I recommend anyway.
+As on many tropical islands, clouds often begin to build around the middle of the day, and the risk of rain tends to increase as the day goes on.
 Anyway.

-The downhill walk is really nice.
+The descent is really pleasant.
 You just observe the vegetation, ever so beautiful, but be careful where you put your feet while doing so.
-Several portions are adjusted as they were considered difficult with wooden layouts covered with iron fencing, the same as those found in New Zealand during our walks.
-They handily avoid you slipping in portions that are little tricky.
+Several difficult sections have been improved with wooden walkways covered in metal mesh, similar to those we saw on hikes in New Zealand.
+They are very useful for preventing slips on the trickier sections.
 During this first section of the hike, do not hesitate to look around.
 There are a lot of epiphytic plants in the top of the trees, which need a support to grow.
 I also came across some flowers and wild orchids.
 Also note the presence of yellow mangroves with their characteristic roots.
-The trail is entirely marked, and it is impossible to get lost.
+The trail is marked in yellow and was easy to follow during our visits, although signs and trail conditions can always change.
 In fact, considering the dense vegetation, cutting through the forest is unthinkable… At the beginning of the trail, in the early morning, temperatures feel really good, if a bit chilly in my opinion!

 After about 30 minutes (depending on pace), we start the more technical and steeper downhill walk to the waterfall below.
-From a south heading we go due east towards the waterfall.
+The trail changes from a southerly direction to heading east toward the waterfall.
 This part of the hike is a little more difficult than the previous one.
-We find a lot of roots, some delicate passages, but nothing really wild.
+There are plenty of roots and a few awkward passages, but nothing felt extreme during our visits.
 You will even cross a small gully (“Ravine Madame Toussaint”).
 Louis progresses more slowly here, but he still keeps on.
 On this route, and mostly before getting to the Galion River, at the bottom of the waterfall, there are superb trees with impressive roots and buttresses.
 If I am not mistaken, it is an Acomat Boucan, a classic tree of the region.
 It can measure more than 40m in height and is recognizable thanks to its gigantic external roots!
 By the way, I have not done it in French Polynesia, but I have promised myself to shoot a complete photographic report of Guadeloupe’s fauna and flora.
 It will always be interesting to show you all the richness of this beautiful island.

-A last rope fixed on the rock allows us to happily go down to the Galion river’s crossing.
+A final rope fixed to the rock helps us descend to the crossing of the Galion River.
 With a baby, you would have to be careful here.
-With Louis (6 years old), everything goes smoothly.
+With Louis, who was six by then, everything went smoothly.
 The area is really beautiful and worth a stop to enjoy the atmosphere.
 You are reaching the end of the hike since there is only the final climb left, and it will not take more than 15 minutes to do.
 In any case, the downhill slope stops here as the trail climbs back up during the final section.
 We ford the river and head upstream to take some pictures.
-We can admire a splendid waterfall a few meters high which flows along the rock in a kind of Tahiti waterfall shower atmosphere.
+We can admire a beautiful waterfall a few meters high, flowing over the rock with an atmosphere that reminded me of the waterfall showers in Tahiti.
 We can also see another waterfall slightly further upstream.

 We keep on hiking the end portion by taking the staircase which climbs on the opposite slope (roughly, just in front of where you arrived).
-Other magnificent trees, impressive in their size.
+More magnificent trees rise around us, impressive in both size and shape.
 After a few minutes, we can already spot the majestic Galion waterfall, at a distance and between the trees.
 On my first visit, I stopped here with Louis, as he was showing signs of tiredness and it was getting rather late.
 I didn’t want to take the risk of coming back at night since I didn’t know how much time I had left.
 The waterfall view is magnificent and Louis is amazed.
-He even helps me set up my tripod to take some long shots with my 70-180mm telephoto lens since I am too far away to shoot with my wide angle.
+He even helps me set up the tripod for a few long-exposure shots with my 70–180 mm telephoto lens, since I am too far away to use the wide-angle lens effectively.

 We keep on walking on the end portion of the path.
-I arrive at the foot of a small basin and the mountain I will now have to climb thanks to a rope fixed, once again, on the rock.
-It looks recent, which is reassuring, so I go forward with my tripod and camera on the shoulder.
-According to the weather, there may still be slipping risks.
+I reach a small pool at the foot of the slope, which I now have to climb using another rope fixed to the rock.
+The rope looks fairly recent, which is reassuring, so I continue with my tripod and camera over my shoulder.
+Depending on the weather, the rock can still be very slippery.
 Right now, the weather is fine yet not superb.
 I climb thanks to the first rope which brings me to a first flat spot from which we already have a sumptuous view over the waterfall.
-The sun is here, too bad.
+The sun is out, which is not ideal for the long exposures I want to take.
 I keep on climbing the rock thanks to a second rope which leads almost to the foot of the waterfall.
-A few meters to go and here we are at the foot of the waterfall, impressive with its 40m high.
+A few more meters and I am standing at the foot of the waterfall, impressive at around 40 meters high.

 I feel the weather is going to get better.
 I settle down quietly with my tripod for a session of long exposures, waiting for the sun to come out.
-The place is really quiet, not one sound, except for the waterfall of course.
+The place is remarkably quiet, with no sound except the waterfall itself.
 The water falls at the foot of a wall where there is a small pool, not deep enough to bathe in but good enough to soak your feet.
 My first pictures are already quite good, but I’m still waiting for the sun.

-And here it is!
-The weather is getting better revealing a blue sky with the sun shining on both the cliff and the waterfall.
+And there it is!
+The weather improves, revealing blue sky as the sun lights both the cliff and the waterfall.
 It’s immediately much better for pictures!
 I admit I have time since Louis is back to school, so I settle down for a good half hour with my tripod trying to find original perspectives for my shots.
 I move from spot to spot at the foot of the waterfall which splashes me partly.
 Fortunately, I have a cloth to wipe the lens and filters.
 In short, here are some pictures that I am quite satisfied with.
-I let you judge and tell me in the comment section!
+I’ll let you judge for yourself and tell me what you think in the comments!

 I finally decide to pack up and go back quietly through the return path.
 On the way, I meet some people working on the trail (a company employed by the Guadeloupe National Park).
 They tell me they are there to repair, maintain and improve the difficult parts of the trail.
 That’s great.
 A nice discussion with one of them will allow me to learn more about the surroundings and life here.

-The way back is a little bit harder since you will only go uphill.
+The return is a little harder because almost the entire route is uphill.
 During my passage with Louis, I had to carry him a little to help him because he had enough.
 Coming back on my own, on the way back, I could feel the weather getting cloudy.
-It did not fail, and I got showered towards the ends, fortunately, at the Pas du Roy.
-For photographers (and even others), it’s a really good idea to bring a K-way or poncho for the rain, and ideally something to protect your bag.
+Sure enough, I was caught in a shower near the end, fortunately once I had reached the Pas du Roy.
+For photographers, and everyone else, bringing a waterproof jacket or poncho is a very good idea, along with something to protect your backpack.

 I’m coming to the end of this walk.
 I hope you liked it, and that the story and pictures will make you want to go there!
 If you are looking for an easier hike, yet still nice, here is the Saut du Bras du Fort, in Goyave.

-- Remember: Poncho/K-way, shoes are mandatory, mosquito repellent, protection for your backpack.
+- Remember: A waterproof jacket or poncho, proper hiking shoes, mosquito repellent, and waterproof protection for your backpack.

 Below is an interactive map showing the Chute du Galion hiking area.
 You can use this map to check out all the hikes in the area, the ones we have already done and the ones we plan to do soon.
 We also wrote a page summarizing all the hikes in Guadeloupe.